-What is Caviar?
-Caviar is without a doubt the most luxurious and exclusive food known to man.
-The Persians are the first group of people known to regularly consume sturgeon eggs, hence the name which comes from the Persian word which literally translates as a generator”.
+Caviar is, without a doubt, the most luxurious and exclusive food known to man.
+The Persians are the first group of people known to consume sturgeon eggs regularly, hence the name, which comes from the Persian word which literally translates as generator”.
 They believed this delicious delicacy would enhance the strength and endurance of anyone who ate it.

 What is Caviar, and What are The Types of Caviar?